Horse Fly Control

 Horse Fly Swarm on Livestock

-Once you have confirmation that the pest you are having issues with are Horse Flies you can then proceed with an inspection.
-In this phase, you will mainly observe where the Horse Flies are most active and how severe of a problem you have.
+Once you confirm that the pest you are having issues with is horseflies, you can proceed with an inspection.
+In this phase, you will mainly observe where the horseflies are most active and how severe your problem is.

-Gauging the severity of the infestation will help you in determining whether you need to conduct a light treatment application or if would need to carry out a heavy treatment program that incorporates multiple methods of control.
+Gauging the severity of the infestation will help you determine whether you need to conduct a light treatment application or a heavy treatment program that incorporates multiple methods of control.

 Where To Inspect

-Observe areas close to animal quarters, near manure holding facilities, and where livestock frequent.
-Horse Flies can also be found near pastures, ponds, compost piles, or even swimming pools in residential homes.
+Observe areas close to animal quarters, near manure holding facilities, and where livestock frequents.
+Horse flies can also be found near pastures, ponds, compost piles, or even swimming pools in residential homes.

 What To Look For

-You should be looking for Horse Fly activity and where they are the most concentrated.
-Observe horse flies during the day, find out the time when they are most active, and gauge how severe the infestation is.
+It would be best to look for horse fly activity and where they are the most concentrated.
+Observe horse flies during the day, find out when they are most active, and gauge the severity of the infestation.
 Once you have determined the size of the infestation and the places they frequent, you will know where to apply treatment.

 Treatment

-Once you have confirmed Horse Flies activity, it is time to begin treatment.
+Once you have confirmed horse fly activity, it is time to begin treatment.
 Remember to read all product labels and follow the application instructions on these labels and stay safe by wearing personal protective equipment (PPE).

-Most infestations occur outdoors so this is where the treatment will be focused.
+Most infestations occur outdoors, so the treatment will be focused on this.
 We recommend using a combination of Fly Relief Fly Traps, Pyranha Equine Spray & Wipe (only for horses), Flex 10-10, Pivot IGR, and Maxforce Granular Fly Bait.

 fly relief fly trap horse flies

 Fly Relief Fly Traps should first be used to reduce the Horse Fly population.
-Fly Relief Fly Traps are a disposable, insecticide-free trap for outdoor use and can trap more than 10,000 flies.
-To activate the trap, remove the plastic seal at the top and pull on the tab until it snaps in place.
-The Fly attractant is inside the trap in a dissolvable bag and will need to be activated with water.
+They are disposable, insecticide-free traps for outdoor use and can trap more than 10,000 flies.
+Remove the plastic seal at the top to activate the trap and pull on the tab until it snaps in place.
+The Fly attractant is inside the trap in a dissolvable bag and must be activated with water.

-Fill the product with water up to the fill line and then hang in places where Horse Fly activity has been observed.
-For better results buy multiple traps and place them in every place where you have noticed activity.
+Fill the product with water up to the fill line and then hang it in places where horsefly activity has been observed.
+For better results, buy multiple traps and place them in every place where you have noticed activity.

-Pyranha Equine Spray & Wipe is a repellent that can be used to kill and repel Horse Flies from coming close.
+Pyranha Equine Spray & Wipe is a repellent that kills and repels horse flies from coming close.
 This product is only for horses (do not apply to other livestock).
-This product can either be wiped or sprayed on.
+It can be wiped or sprayed on.

-Before applying remove excess dirt or dust.
-If using as a wipe, make sure the horses are cleaned (shampooed and rinsed) and they are dry before applying treatment.
-You will apply this product at the rate of 1 to 2 ounces (for both wipe and spray application).
+Before applying, remove excess dirt or dust.
+If using as a wipe, make sure the horses are cleaned (shampooed and rinsed) and dry before applying treatment.
+You will apply this product in 1 to 2 ounces (for wipes and spray applications).

 Spraying Pivot and Flex 10-10

-For large areas like barns and stables, we recommend misting or fogging.
-If using around smaller areas (like residential homes or small spaces) you can also use a pump sprayer.
+We recommend misting or fogging large areas like barns and stables.
+If you're using it around smaller areas (like residential homes or small spaces), you can also use a pump sprayer.
 Mix 4 teaspoons of Flex 10-10 with 4 mL of Pivot 10 per gallon of water to treat 1,000 sq. ft.
-Typically you'll want to apply to window frames, doors, and along surfaces.
+Typically, you'll want to apply it to window frames, doors, and along surfaces.

 Maxforce Granular Fly Bait spreading

 Finally, apply Maxforce Granular Fly Bait around your property to prevent further infestations.
-This product is a granular bait that can spread around the property, used in fly bait stations or painted on surfaces.
-To paint on surfaces, simply dilute the granular bait in a small jar with water.
-The end result should be a red paste that can be applied with a paintbrush.
+This product is a granular bait that can spread around the property, be used in fly bait stations, or painted on surfaces.
+To paint on surfaces, dilute the granular bait in a small jar with water.
+The result should be a red paste that can be applied with a paintbrush.

-Apply the product to walls, fencing, surfaces around the perimeter and where you may have your horses or cattle gathered to keep horse flies away.
+To keep horse flies away, apply the product to walls, fencing, surfaces around the perimeter, and where you may have your horses or cattle gathered.

 Prevention